Diabetics: Peanut Butter Can Lower Blood Sugar Level

 Some advice might be good for some and not so good for others.
 Therefore, eating a spoonful of peanut butter might not work for everyone suffering from the disease.

 A Wakeup Call

 I was diagnosed with diabetes when I had my annual physical at the beginning of the year.
-My bloodwork showed that I was diabetic with an AlC number of 7.9 with a blood sugar level of 180.
+My blood work showed that I was diabetic with an AlC number of 7.9 with a blood sugar level of 180.
 I had no idea how long I had been a diabetic before it was discovered.
-However, it was definitely a wakeup call for me which prompted me to immediately change my eating habits.
+However, it was definitely a wake-up call for me which prompted me to immediately change my eating habits.

 Since I changed my eating habits right away, a month later, my blood sugar level had decreased to an average of 135.
 My doctor changed the dosage to 850 mg twice a day.
-My blood sugar average has now deceased to 122, which is good considering I am still in the process of making adjustments.
+My blood sugar average has now decreased to 122, which is good considering I am still in the process of making adjustments.
 In the meantime, I have lost 21 pounds since the discovery.

 When Blood Sugar is High

 Once I took my blood sugar after I had lunch at one of my favorite restaurants.
 I was shocked that it registered at 313.
 Therefore, I searched the internet and found a recommendation to eat two tablespoons of peanut butter.
 I did and within an hour my blood sugar had decreased to 116.
 I was amazed at how quickly that happened.

 Now my cupboard will never be without peanut butter.
 I read that one woman said she always keeps peanut butter in her car.
 Now I eat peanut butter on apple slices and celery sticks rather than on crackers and bread.
 One diabetic friend says she eats one teaspoon of peanut butter in her morning oatmeal every single day without fail.
 My daughter says she puts peanut butter in her smoothies.